dabblelab/dabble-alexa-with-sohini/E05-alexa-stand-up-skill/README.md

 # Episode 05

 Welcome to this repo!
 Well, this episode we created a daily stand up skill using the Survey Skill Template, that [Dabble Lab](https://www.dabblelab.com/templates) owns.
-Which is quite available in the [Amazon Developer's Console](https://developer.amazon.com/alexa/console/ask)
+Which is quite available in the [Amazon Alexa Developer's Console](https://developer.amazon.com/alexa/console/ask)

 ### First step: